ssc-sp/DS-Wizard-Client/README.md

 `buildimage.sh` cleans the environment, tests the application, compiles it, creates the docker image from it and restarts your local instance of `dsw-deployment-example`.
 You can check that your instance is running by accessing [localhost:8080](localhost:8080).

 ### **Workflow**
-The two repos that you cloned earlier in the setup section are where you will do your work.
-The `dsw-deployment-example` repo contains the architecture of the whole application.
+ The `dsw-deployment-example` folder within the repo contains the architecture of the whole application.
 With docker, this architecture is a simple list of images and how they interact with each other.
 The whole architecture is comprised within `docker-compose.yml`.
 There are many images that make DS-Wizard, but our goal is to work on only one of them, the front-end.
 The `DS-Wizard-Client` repo is used to create the front-end image, "dsw-client-ssc".

 The front-end is a NodeJs application: it uses elm to create the entirety of the front end, then compiles it into a javascript distributable, which is then packaged into a container.
 Elm is a programming language meant to combine HTML and Javascript together.
 All elm files for the client are located in `DS-Wizard-Client/engine-wizard/elm/` but the only one of interest is the following:
 ```